 Our other main focus over the next few years will be the continuing transformation of ATOSS into a cloud-based company.
-We have been offering cloud solutions since 2015 now - so PROFESSOR DR. STEFFEN STRESE we've gained great experience in this area over the last few years.
-Today, many of our new customers are already opting Prof. Dr. Steffen Strese is Professor of Innovation Managefor one of our modern cloud solutions.
-Over the next few ment at TU Dortmund University.
-Prior to that, he worked as years - and in order to be able to continue offering the best a postdoc at RWTH Aachen University and as a project team technology in the future - we'll be investing more than 60 leader at a renowned strategic management consultancy.
-His million euros into the continuous development of our solutions research and teaching focus on innovation management and and the transformation of our company.
-This benefits not only entrepreneurship.
-Moreover, he is co-founder and advises our customers, but also a broad partner ecosystem. established companies as well as startups.
+We have been offering cloud solutions since 2015 now - so we've gained great experience in this area over the last few years.
+Today, many of our new customers are already opting for one of our modern cloud solutions.
+Over the next few years - and in order to be able to continue offering the best technology in the future - we'll be investing more than 60 million euros into the continuous development of our solutions and the transformation of our company.
+This benefits not only our customers, but also a broad partner ecosystem.